What is play

 Children develop muscle growth, physical skills, endurance, and coordination through this type of play.

-The physical form of play that involves a lot of movements is especially important to school-age children.
+The physical form of play that involves a lot of movements is especially important to preschoolers and school-age children.
 Students nowadays spend long hours in the classroom6.
-Exercises can help spread out the cognitive learning that is too demanding at this age to reduce stress and improve their cognitive skills.
-It also enhances moods, focus, and behavior in classroom7.
+Exercise can help spread out the cognitive learning that is too demanding at this age to reduce stress and improve cognitive skills.
+It also enhances moods, focus, and behavior in classroom6.

-Therefore, physical play contributes to the development of children not only on a motor level but also a cognitive level8.
+Therefore, physical play contributes to the development of children not only on a motor level but also on a cognitive level7.

 Social play for social competence development